aframevr/aframe-site/src/docs/guide/positioning.md

 <a-cube position="0 0 0" rotation="0 0 0" scale="1 1 1"></a-cube>
 ```

-In the A-Frame coordinate system, +X is "right", +Y is "up", and "+Z" is forwards.
+In the A-Frame coordinate system, +X can be roughly thought of as "right", +Y is "up", and "+Z" is towards the default camera.
 In 3D graphics this is called a [right-handed cartesian coordinate system](https://wikipedia.org/wiki/Cartesian_coordinate_system), with Y-axis up.

 Distances in A-Frame are defined in meters.
-When desining a scene for virtual reality is very important to consider the real world scale of the objects we create.
-A cube with `height="100"` may look ordinary on our laptop screen, but in virtual reality we will perceive it as being a full 100 meters tall.
+When desining a scene for virtual reality it is very important to consider the real world scale of the objects we create.
+A cube with `height="100"` may look fairly ordinary on our laptop screen, but in virtual reality we will perceive it as a massive 100 meter tall monolith.

 Rotations in A-Frame are defined in degrees: